Codes over Trees: The Tree Balls of Trees for Stars and Path Trees

 In the next step we choose the values of $x_1,x_3,\ldots,x_{2t+1}$.
 Since $x_1 <x_2$, there are $j_0$ options to pick $x_1$.
 Similarly since $x_2<x_3<x_4$, there are $x_4-x_2 = j_1$ options to pick $x_3$.
 Lastly, since $x_{2t} <x_{2t+1}<n$, there are $j_t$ options to pick $x_{2t+1}$.
 Thus, every option of choosing $j_0,j_1,\ldots, j_t$ counts $ j_0j_1\dots j_{t-1}j_t $ solutions, and since all options of this problem are counted, the proof is concluded. \end{IEEEproof}

-Similarly to the case of stars, we showed in Theorem~\ref{theo:40} that for all $T\in \T(n)$ it holds that $V_T(n,t) = \cO(n^{3t})$, and it is also true for lines as we can see in Theorem~\ref{theo:35}.
-According to Lemma~\ref{lemma:30} we also deduce that $ V^{\bline}(n,t) = \Theta(n^{3t})$, that is, a line has asymptoticly the largest size of the tree ball of trees.
+Similarly to the case of stars, we showed in Theorem~\ref{theo:40} that for all $T\in \mathbf{T}(n)$ it holds that $V_T(n,t) = \cO(n^{3t})$, and it is also true for path trees as we can see in Theorem~\ref{theo:35}.
+According to Lemma~\ref{lemma:30} we also deduce that $ V^{\bline}(n,t) = \Theta(n^{3t})$, that is, a path tree has asymptoticly the largest size of the tree ball of trees.

-Although a line has asymptoticly the largest size of the tree ball of trees, it is not necessarily true that for every $n$ and $t$ its size is strictly the largest.
+Although a path tree has asymptoticly the largest size of the tree ball of trees, it is not necessarily true that for every $n$ and $t$ its size is strictly the largest.
 We will show such an example at the end of this section.

 Our last goal of this section is a stronger upper bound on the size of the tree ball of trees.
-According to Theorem~\ref{theo:40}, it was shown that for every tree $T \in \T(n)$ it holds that
+According to Theorem~\ref{theo:40}, it was shown that for every tree $T \in \mathbf{T}(n)$ it holds that

 while our goal is to improve this upper bound to be

 While this result does not improve asymptotic upper bound of $\cO(n^{3t})$, we believe that this upper bound is interesting and furthermore it verifies the statement of Theorem~\ref{theo45}.